Does this describe your current situation?

 Using Art Stream Videos

-To sign up for our service, register.
-Then visit our pricing page and select the option that best works for you (Artist Basic, Artist Standard, or Gallery).
+To sign up for our service register, then visit our pricing page and select the option that best works for you (Artist, Gallery Standard, or Gallery Premium).
 After confirming, you will be redirected to a page that allows you to upload images with details about each work.
 Of course, you can end our service at any time.

-We display your videos on our Art Stream Videos channel on Roku TV– the leading streaming media device, with over millions of Rokus installed worldwide.
+We display your videos on our Art Stream Videos channel on Roku TV – the leading streaming media device, with millions of Rokus installed worldwide.
 We use panning and zooming to get the viewer’s attention, since movement catches the user’s eye much better than static images.
-Art lovers typically stream our channel as a fancy screensaver during dinner parties or other events where visually stimulating background entertainment on large screen TVs is ideal.
+Art lovers typically stream our channel as a fancy screensaver during dinner parties or other events where a visually stimulating background entertainment on large screen TVs is ideal.

 Roku owners can pause your video anytime to get information about the artist or gallery.
-Plus, our Gallery Premium option allow you to have your own custom sub-channel that displays only your works.
+Plus, our Gallery Premium option allow you to have your own custom channel that displays only your works.
 Art lovers can also stream our entire library to discover new works of fine art.

 So, what are you waiting for?
 Sign up for Art Stream Videos now.